bjorn-fischer/fss-tools/README.md

 Systemd creates a cgroup for each unit, i.e. every slice, scope and service in the tree above, and puts all processes belonging to that unit into the corresponding cgroup.
 Processes cannot be assigned to different cgroups with the same controller.
 So if you have created your own cgroup `cpu:/user/usera` and attached all of usera's processes to that cgroup, systemd will grab them and put them back into its own cgroup hierarchy -- unless you use the [delegation](https://github.com/systemd/systemd/blob/master/docs/CGROUP_DELEGATION.md) feature of systemd units.
 By properly setting the `Delegate` property you can exclude a unit (and all its sub-units) from systemd's cgroup resource control.

 Unfortunately, the delegate feature [is not available for slices](https://github.com/systemd/systemd/blob/master/docs/CGROUP_DELEGATION.md#some-donts), by design.
 Otherwise it would be quite simple to delegate the cgroup resource control for the whole `user.slice` and deploy fair share scheduling as mentioned above.
 But it even gets worse.
-It seems that scopes are not templateable like the `user@.service`.
+It seems that scopes are not templatable like the `user@.service`.
 In the tree above you can template the `user@12345.service` (*any* `user@.service`, i.e.) by creating `/etc/systemd/system/user@.service`.
 In that file you can use the `Delegate` property and systemd would not touch the processes in that unit any more.
 But we need *all* the user's processes under our control.

 Another way of setting properties of systemd units is `systemctl set-property`, but in this case it will not help at all as just the Delegate property is not settable: